taylorfayle/Working-Drafts/_posts/2016-10-19-Romero-Perales.md

 ---
 layout: post
-title: Faculty Interview: Blending Food History with Monica Perales and Todd Romero
+title: Faculty Interview - Blending Food History with Monica Perales and Todd Romero
 ---
 This Fall Monica Perales and Todd Romero, associate professors in the UH Department of History, are co-teaching a blended course on food history.
 Passionate about their subject and exploring new ways to reach their students, I caught up with them to ask how what this course looks like, what challenges they have faced, and how they solved them.

 --------